 Inlines type aliases to simplify your generated SDK.
 When enabled, reduces unnecessary type definitions by replacing simple aliases with their underlying types directly.
 Useful for OpenAPI specs with many primitive or simple type aliases.

-to inline all aliases, or use an object with an except
+Set to true to inline all aliases, or use an object with an except array

 to preserve specific type aliases: